Loans

 China Inc revives outbound M&A

-China’s corporate and private equity firms are once again embarking on overseas expansion with a string of high-profile acquisitions in Europe, signalling a revival of M&A financing from the country after several lean years.
+China’s corporates and private equity firms are once again embarking on overseas expansion with a string of high-profile acquisitions in Europe on the agenda, signalling a revival of M&A financing from the country after several lean years.

-Lenders are lining up to finance Chinese sportswear groups Anta Sports Products and Li Ning in their potential takeover of Germany's struggling Puma and also eyeing involvement in a loan of around US$900m for Chinese PE firm Centurium Capital, a major shareholder of China's largest coffee chain Luckin Coffee, which is considering a bid for UK cafe operator Costa Coffee.
+Lenders are lining up to finance Chinese sportswear groups Anta Sports Products and Li Ning in their potential takeover of Germany's struggling Puma.
+They are also eyeing involvement in a loan of around US$900m for Chinese PE firm Centurium Capital, a major shareholder of China's largest coffee chain Luckin Coffee, which is considering a bid for UK operator Costa Coffee.

-Recent M&A-friendly measures, including the Lingang New Area policy, which allows banks based in the area within the Shanghai Free Trade Zone to provide loans for cross-border acquisitions under more flexible conditions, including a higher loan-to-value ratio of 80% (up from 60%) and extended maturities of up to 10 years (up from seven years), and the National Financial Regulatory Administration’s relaxed draft rules on acquisition financing, have made it easier for Chinese buyers to obtain low-cost, long-tenor funding.
+Recent M&A-friendly measures have made it easier for Chinese buyers to obtain low-cost, long-tenor funding.
+The Lingang New Area policy allows banks based in the area within the Shanghai Free Trade Zone to provide loans for cross-border acquisitions under more flexible conditions, including a higher loan-to-value ratio of 80% (up from 60%) and extended maturities of up to 10 years (up from seven years).

 “Regulators have become more supportive of strategic overseas acquisitions,” said a Chinese loan banker.
 “Chinese companies can now obtain more favourable financing terms for outbound M&As compared with domestic transactions, and this flexibility gives them a competitive edge, enabling faster execution and the ability to act swiftly.”